 MASC Bioinformatics Functional Analysis

 Functional analyses were done using the Panther 9.0 Classification System [1], the Panther term ‘Protein Class’ and the Gene Ontology (GO) terms ‘Cellular Components’ and ‘Biological Process’.
 Binomial statistics were used to find enriched terms amongst components of postsynaptic protein complexes.
 To correct for multiple testing the Benjamini-Hochberg false discovery rate procedure was applied.
-Enrichment analysis were done either using the human genome as a background set or a ‘Postsynaptic Proteome’ set formed by proteins identified in human and mouse PSD [2] plus MASC proteins reported in this study.
+Enrichment analyses were done either using the human genome as a background set or a ‘Postsynaptic Proteome’ set formed by proteins identified in human and mouse PSD [2] plus MASC proteins reported in this study.

 Analysis of MASC interaction network